 An opportunity for growth

-The funding will accelerate Better Origin’s scaling operation and enable it to deploy more systems across the UK.
-Their vision goes beyond just farming – they plan to introduce insects throughout the entire supply chain.
+The funding will accelerate our scaling operation and enable us to deploy more systems across the UK.
+Our vision goes beyond just farming.
+We plan to introduce insects throughout the entire supply chain.

 Matt Wichrowski, who led Fly’s investment in Better Origin, stated the following: